D3DEnergetic/FIDASIM/README.md

     ulimit -s unlimited

 ### I have fixed your code.
 How do I submit a patch?
 FIDASIM is open source code.
-In order to contribute to the project please fork us on GitHub and open a pull request.
+In order to contribute to the project please fork us on GitHub, create a new branch, and open a pull request.
 We will then review your changes and incorporate them into code base.

 ### The plot keyword doesn't do anything.
 Plotting, like the device routines, are often very specific to the device.
 Accordingly, plotting is treated the same way as the device routines.